 For many years the South African government tried their very best to retain a semblance of a free press.
 They were caught between a rock and hard place; on the one hand they wanted the international community to look favourably on South Africa, and restricting the press was no way to go about that, but on the other it was essential that they controlled what the press published if they were to maintain the apartheid status quo.

-While some form of censorship always existed under the apartheid regime – the Publications Act of 1974 gave the South African government the power to censor movies, plays, books, and other entertainment programmes – it was really only in the mid 1980s that things started to reach something of a climax.
-Prior to then the government could claim that the press was free to publish whatever it wanted, provided that it stayed within the boundaries of the law.
+While some form of censorship existed under the apartheid regime – the Publications Act of 1974, for example, gave the South African government the power to censor movies, plays, books, and other entertainment programmes – it was really only in the mid 1980s that things started to reach a climax.
+Prior to then, the government could claim that the press was free to publish whatever it wanted, provided that it stayed within the boundaries of the law.
 Many of these laws were vague though, and intended to encourage self-censorship.
 It made the task of the editor an onerous one, with one editor describing editing a South African newspaper in 1980 as “walking through a minefield blindfolded”.

 A state of emergency was declared in 1985, allowing the executive branch of the government to act against the media without parliamentary approval.
 This control came on top of laws that already restricted reporting on ‘subversive statements’, security force actions, the treatment of political detainees, and boycotts and protests.